Gray Davis: Recall election

 Headlines of Gray Davis's defeat in UC Berkeley's newspaper, the Daily Californian.
-The paper's headlines read "Davis Terminated", a reference to one of then governor-elect Arnold Schwarzenegger's movie characters, The Terminator.
+The paper's headlines read "Davis Terminated", a reference to one of the governor-elect Arnold Schwarzenegger's movie characters, The Terminator.

 During the recall, Davis blamed some of the state's problems on his predecessor, Pete Wilson.
 Davis claimed that he would have rather raised taxes on the upper tax brackets instead of restoring vehicle registration fees and college student tuition.

 Davis called the recall a right-wing effort to rewrite history after having lost the election during the previous year.
 In a 19-minute campaign address that was broadcast statewide, Davis called the recall effort a "right-wing power grab" by Republicans.
 He blamed Republicans in the legislature and in Washington for many of the state's problems, while accepting some responsibility for those problems.

 "It's like the Oakland Raiders saying to Tampa Bay, 'We know you beat us, but we want to play the Super Bowl again, said Davis about the recall.

 On October 7, 2003, Davis was recalled.
 The recall was supported by 55.4% of voters.
 Republican Arnold Schwarzenegger was elected to replace Davis as governor.
 The Bay Area and Los Angeles County were the only regions in California to vote "no" on the recall.
 Davis is the second governor in the history of the United States to have been recalled; the first was Lynn Frazier of North Dakota in 1921.

 On the night of the recall, Davis conceded defeat and thanked California for having elected him in five statewide elections.
-Davis mentioned what he defined as the accomplishments of his administration such as improvements in education, environmental protection, and health insurance for children.
+Davis mentioned what he defined as the accomplishments of his administration, such as improvements in education, environmental protection, and health insurance for children.
 Davis said he would help Schwarzenegger in the transition and he later urged his staff to do the same.
 His last day in office was November 17, 2003.